Pestech Australia manufacture products

 It still does its job on all of them!

-All insects, all spiders… and, all you need to do is hit them.
+Insects, spiders, mites… all you need to do is hit them!

 - Kills on contact – the pest dies within minutes